 Students can state a preference for which area they wish to focus on.
 Each stream will vary, but are likely to include both day time and evening activities.
 Your stream mentor will help to form your timetable.
 By working alongside the Eastgate team you will be trained, given the opportunity to lead and the chance to contribute meaningfully to all that God is doing through Eastgate.

-Here are some stories from our previous Gap Year Students about their year.
+Here are some stories from our previous Thrive students about their year.

 I took the GAP year because I wanted a year to discover more about myself and as someone who had been going to Eastgate already, I knew it was a comfortable and safe environment to grow in myself as a person.